Tomek20225/pytc/README.md

 ## Todo:
 - [x] Create a Python script to generate the .pyc file
+- [x] Map the basic Python binary in Rust
+- [ ] Transpile the basic results to C
-- [ ] Map the basic Python binary in Rust
+- [ ] Map the extended Python binary in Rust
-- [ ] Transpile the results to C
+- [ ] Transpile the extended results to C